Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *A push button have been added to the project to allow an alternative mode of printing that mimicks the use of a real printer with a roll of paper: printings are buffered as long as a the push button is not pressed briefly, wich gives a signal of "paper cutting" to the decoder.
 This allows printing banners for games that allows this*

-The pinout have been modified in consequence.
-The SOUT pin have been moved to D5 to allow direct pin compatibility with this other project: https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer.
-It is recommanded to add an LED at pin D13 to allow the Arduino to indicate flashing and acknowledgement of the manual push button action.
+The pinout have been slightly modified in consequence.
+A push button was added on D7, the SOUT pin have been moved to D5 to allow direct pin compatibility with this other project: https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer.
+It is recommanded to add a LED on pin D13 to allow the Arduino to indicate flashing of the board and acknowledgement of the manual push button action.

 ![](./images/Arduino_pinout.png)